 AIA, LEED AP

-“I’m an architect, author and researcher of wood building.
+“I’m an architect, author, and researcher of wood building.
 I’ve worked with CLT and have been involved in city and state coalitions to go beyond the building code with wood.
 Please see my book Solid Wood: Mass Timber Architecture, Technology and Design, and let’s talk timber!”

 Joe holds a Master of Architecture from University of Oregon and a Bachelor of Arts in Communications from University of Washington.
+He is a registered architect in Washington and a LEED Accredited Professional.